-• Governmental Funds - Most of ABDA's activities are reported in governmental funds, which focus on the determination of financial position and change in financial position, not on income determination.
-Governmental funds are reported using cash basis of accounting, which measures cash and all other financial assets that can readily be converted to cash.
+Governmental Funds - Most of ABDA's activities are reported in governmental funds, which focus on the determination of financial position and change in financial position, not on income determination.
+Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 The governmental fund statements provide a detailed short-term view of ABDA's operations and the services it provides.
 Governmental fund information helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance ABDA's programs.
 The relationship (or differences) between government-wide activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds is reconciled in the financial statements.